omicsNLP/Auto-CORPus/README.md

 **Additional arguments:**

 `-s` (trained dataset) - trained dataset to use for pytesseract OCR.
 Value should be given in a format
-    recognised by pytesseract with a "+" between each datafile, such as "eng+all"
+    recognised by pytesseract with a "+" between each datafile, such as "eng+all".